 Benefits of WAWF Automation

 The advantages enjoyed by many large enterprises by electronically submitting Receiving Reports, Invoices, RFID and UID data to Wide-Area Workflow (WAWF) are available to smaller companies by using MIL-Comply.
 Collecting and organizing WAWF data offline, then submitting it electronically saves time and reduces rejections.
-MIL-Comply automates six different kinds of WAWF invoices.
+MIL-Comply automates generation of the DD250 Receiving Report along with six different kinds of WAWF invoices.

-You may already be collecting and organizing Wide-Area Workflow data in your business systems that is then manually entered into the government's web application.
+You may already be collecting and organizing Wide-Area Workflow data in your business systems then manually entering it into the government’s web application.
 Importing that data into MIL-Comply can save time and reduce errors.
 Learn more about integrating Mil-Comply with business systems.

 Potential benefits of automation vary from company to company.
 Some of the tasks automated by MIL-Comply include: